-The institute is funded by the Yukon Government, Advanced Education Division of the Department of Education, through the Community Development Trust Fund.
+The institute is funded by the Yukon Government, Advanced Education Division of the Department of Education.
 Yukon College provides office space, equipment and expertise.

 Training programs delivered by the NISJ include, but are not limited to the following non-credit courses:

 Accommodating for the Challenges of FASD (three training streams); completion of Core Competencies for Understanding FASD is a pre-requisite for entering any of the following training streams:

 - Accommodating for the Challenges of FASD - Justice, Safety & Protection Services;

 - Accommodating for the Challenges of FASD - Education & Training Services; and,